 What is the CEFRL?

-The CEFRL is a framework published the European Counsel in 2001.
-It is regarded as a tool of reference for the teaching of languages and a scale to measure to level one has learned any one language.
+The CEFRL is a framework published by the European Counsel in 2001.
+It is regarded as a tool of reference for the teaching of languages and a scale to measure the level one has learned in any one language.
 It defines 6 levels allowing you to ascertain a detailed summary of the different linguistic competences reached by the learner (fluency, sociolinguistic, sociocultural…).
 It is a brief description which allows the student to build up their personal portfolio, address their strengths and weaknesses and in this way establish how best to improve themselves and the most appropriate activities through which to learn.

 The 6 CEFRL Levels

 - A1 (Breakthrough or beginner): Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.
 Can introduce themselves and others and can ask and answer questions about personal details such as where he/she lives, people they know and things they have.
 Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.

 - A2 (Way stage or elementary): Can describe in simple terms aspects of their background, immediate environment and matters in areas of immediate need.
 Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.